1948 Armagh by-election

 The 1948 Armagh by-election was held on 5 March 1948, following the death of Ulster Unionist Party member of parliament William Allen.

 Allen had held the seat of Armagh since its recreation for the 1922 UK general election.
 He had often been elected without a contest; the last election at which he had faced an opponent was in 1935, where he had taken 67.6% of the vote against Charles McGleenan, an independent Irish republican candidate.

 Candidates

-The Ulster Unionists selected James Harden, a former major in the British Army who had acted as senior liaison officer to Montgomery from early 1944.
+The Ulster Unionists selected Richard Harden, a former major in the British Army who had acted as senior liaison officer to Montgomery from early 1944.
 In 1947, he had left the Army to manage his family estate in County Antrim.

 The Northern Ireland Labour Party had achieved some strong results in recent years, but had never stood in Armagh, and decided not to put forward a candidate for the by-election.

 McGleenan was a founder member of the Irish Anti-Partition League, and the organisation decided to make Armagh its first contest.
 It stood James O'Reilly, a farmer and a Nationalist Party member of Kilkeel Rural District Council.